DREAMS-lab/DRIFT/README.md

 (cd src/drift-ui; ./build)
 ```

 After building the GUI it can be started locally in the `src/drift-ui` folder.
-It's important that you put any binary target you want inside the `src/drift-ui` before runing:
+It's important that you put any binary target you want inside the `src/drift-ui` before running:

 ```bash
 (cd src/drift-ui; ./run)